LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 It can be written to for controlling the program flow (jumps).
 But then *LR* is not updated.

-Since the Cortex-M3 has a piplelined architecture the PC can be ahead of the actual executed instruction (normally by 4).
+Since the Cortex-M3 has a pipelined architecture the PC can be ahead of the actual executed instruction (normally by 4).

 On reset, the processor loads the PC with the value of the reset vector, which is at address 0x00000004.